top of page

 Both research groupings are strongly multidisciplinary including many biological, geological and chemical techniques.
 We counduct our research in polar to tropical seas using SCUBA as well as in the Marine Mesocosm Facility.
 My group also benfits from access to the latest analyical facilities including laser ablation ICPMS, isotope ratio mass spectrometry, Raman, SEM, gas chromatography, photosynthetic and carbonate chemistry analysis.

-Some of our latest research is published in Science and in Nature Ecology and Evolution.
+Some of our latest research is published in PlOS BIOLOGY, Science and in Nature Ecology and Evolution.

 bottom of page